Ferdylin/Group21_Life-Simulator/README.md

 ## 3. Game rules
 #### Age range: 13-36
 #### Parameter: Health, Wealth, Satisfaction
 Each parameter ranges from 0 to 3.
-Note: There may be a case where the parameter is 0, but it doesn't mean the character will die for the zero parameters.
+Note: There may be a case where the parameter is 0, but it doesn't mean the character will die for the zero parameters.A character's stats will not go below 0, or beyond 3.
+Final Results will be displayed based on player's final Stats.
 ####